 : Alternative Spring Break is advised by the COOP and directed by students.
 Each year, a student director and e-board

 are hired by the COOP staff.
 The director and e-board then hire 18 ASB leaders

 to take 9 trips* to points south over the March break.
 The ASB director meets with the COOP director weekly beginning in September.
-Leaders participate in a leadership training program prior to the start of classes in January, and are expected to meet on a regular basis with the ASB director, e-board and COOP staff prior to departure.
-ASB leaders have an opportunity to reach out to students who may not have time to serve on a regular basis during the school year, to see the country and to meet some incredible people and make a meaningful difference in just one week.
+Leaders participate in a leadership training program prior to the start of classes in January and are expected to meet on a regular basis with the ASB director, e-board and COOP staff prior to departure.
+ASB leaders have an opportunity to reach out to students who may not have time to serve on a regular basis during the school year, to see the country, to meet some incredible people and to make a meaningful difference in just one week.
 Director/e-board selection occurs in April for the following year's ASB; leader selection takes place in October.

 To find out more about leadership opportunities in the COOP, e-mail COOP director Amy James at firstname.lastname@example.org

 *Number may vary by year.